How to Unzip Files in Linux

 sudo unzip latest.zip -d /var/www

-Unzip a Password Protected ZIP file
+Unzip a Password Protected ZIP File

 unzip -P PasswOrd filename.zip

 Typing a password on the command line is insecure and should be avoided.
-A more secure option is to extract the file normally without providing the password.
-If the ZIP file is encrypted, unzip will prompt you to enter the password:
+A more secure option is to run the command without using the -P option.

 unzip filename.zip